 The gallery’s program communicates the entire sweep of the modernist movement in America through its presentation of innovative and important works in both abstract and realist modes, bringing change into sharper focus.
 Our programming is designed to delight and engage.
 It also serves to expand the understanding of American artists who have enjoyed decades of appreciation, and many who deserve greater attention.
 That perspective is shared through a series of intimately scaled exhibitions to discover less-familiar artists, and through larger scale exhibitions and publications which present the work of leading American artists, their abilities, and accomplishments, seen through a contemporary lens.

-The gallery is honored to represent the Estates of John Marin, Ralston Crawford, Joseph Stella, and Manierre Dawson.
+The gallery is honored to represent the Estates of John Marin, and Manierre Dawson as well as the Max Weber Foundation.
 It also presents the work of the world’s pre-eminent photorealist painter Richard Estes.
 A schedule of the gallery's upcoming programming can be found here.

-The gallery is open Monday through Friday from 9:30am to 5:30pm for walk ins and also by appointment.
-Please note the gallery is closed Monday, July 4th in observance of the Independence Day Holiday.
+The gallery is open Monday through Friday from 10am to 6:00pm for walk ins and also by appointment.